 - Basic trial procedure.

-- How to structure examination and cross-examination of witnesses.
+- How to structure and prepare for examination and cross-examination of witnesses.

 - Techniques for effective examination and cross-examination of witnesses, including dealing with hostile witnesses.

-- How to structure opening and closing addresses.
+- How to structure and effectively present opening and closing addresses.

 - How to recognise some common ethical problems in criminal jury trials.